Skip to content

 With this configuration, both terminate and modify will not run on subscriptions with unterminated in_use_by subscriptions.

-1. WF_USABLE_WHILE_OUT_OF_SYNC: allow specific workflows on out of sync subscriptions
+1. WF_USABLE_WHILE_OUT_OF_SYNC: Allow specific workflows on out of sync subscriptions

 By default, only system workflows (tasks) are allowed to run on subscriptions that are not in sync.
 This behavior can be changed with the WF_USABLE_WHILE_OUT_OF_SYNC data structure: